Monument of Gratitude to France: Location selection

 Large amounts of money were raised because the original plan was for the monument to be built in Paris.
 The permission was asked from the Parisian Municipal Council, which granted the erection of the monument thanks to the mediation of Émile Dard, French ambassador to Belgrade.
 After the war, the Kingdom of Serbia ceased existing as such, becoming part of a newly created complex state, the Kingdom of Serbs, Croats and Slovenes, subsequently Yugoslavia.
 However, French diplomacy preferred the monument to be built in the newly formed state, expecting that Yugoslavia will become a major exponent of French politics in this part of Europe.
-Dard was then ordered to convince the Serbian side to built the monument in Belgrade, and was successful.
+Dard was then ordered to convince the Serbian side to build the monument in Belgrade, and was successful.
 Historically, it was a "time when French influences became the domineering component of cultural, economic and political life in the capital of the newly formed Yugoslav state".

 In 1928, the City Council of Belgrade allocated a parcel of land in Kalemegdan, formerly possessed by the Army, for the monument: “in the most beautiful part of Kalemegdan Park, which commands one of the most beautiful European landscapes, and in the vicinity of which the home of France will be rising soon” (the French embassy built in 1928–32).
 France responded to this gesture by setting up monuments to King Peter I the Liberator and King Alexander I the Unifier in Paris, memorials in Orleans and Marseilles, and by naming one of central Paris avenues after King Peter I of Serbia.
 These initiatives weren't state ones, though, but also initiated by various private organizations.
 Monuments to Serbian kings were built 6 years after the monument in Belgrade was dedicated.